The policy owners are the beneficiaries of all benefits paid under the policy.

 Complete section 3 of the form (New owner(s) details) and ensure that it is signed and witnessed where required.
 If any of the current policy owners are to remain as policy owners, their details must be included again in section 3.

 Either email us a scanned copy (or a clear photo of each page) of the completed form or post the form directly to AIA at the address below:AIA New Zealand

 Victoria Street West

-After the change in ownership has been processed, AIA will send new policy documents to the new owner(s).
+After the change in ownership has been processed, AIA will notify the new owner(s).